OP-DSL/OP-PIC/apps_codegen/app_fempic_cg/README.md

 # OP-PIC FemPIC (Already code generated for reference)

-**Please follow the instructions provided in the main readme file first.**

-**This README file contains only additional information regarding the application.**

 ##
 **This folder contain both user written code and OP-PIC code generated code.**